MiDataInt/mdi-container-builder/README.md

 #### Storage

-Storage volume size can be adjusted when a new EC2 instance is launched, but we create the container builder with sufficient storage to build several larger images.
+Storage volume size can be expanded when a new EC2 instance is launched.
+We create the container builder with sufficient storage to build several larger images.
 Developers can safely delete older images once they are pushed to a container registry.